beccabai/beccabai.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth year undergraduate at [Beijing Institute of Technology (BIT)](https://www.bit.edu.cn/), majoring in Statistics and minoring in Artificial Intelligence.
 I'm currently working as a research assistant at [Peking University DAIR lab](https://github.com/PKU-DAIR), supervised by [Prof. Bin Cui](https://cuibinpku.github.io/).
+I expect to graduate in 2023 and I am aiming PhD position for 2023 Fall.

-My research interests mainly focus on **Automatic Machine Learning (AutoML)**, especially **Hyperparameter Optimization (HPO)**.
-Previously I worked on **Transfer Learning** for HPO, and now I am focusing on some online scenarios.
+My research interests mainly focus on **Machine Learning**, especially **Automatic Machine Learning (AutoML)**.
+Previously I worked on **Transfer Learning** for **Hyperparameter Optimization (HPO)**, and now I am focusing on some online scenarios.

 Publications
 ======